microchip-pic-avr-examples/avr16eb32-getting-started-with-tce-and-wex-mplab-bare-metal/WEX_PGM_8Channels_Patterns/README.md

 ## Functionality

-After the output port pins of WEX are configured, WEX is initialized and TCE is started, the ```Complementary_Pattern_Set``` and ```Stairs_Pattern_Set``` functions are called in an infinite loop.
+After the output port pins of the Waveform Extension (WEX) are configured, WEX is initialized, Timer Counter type E (TCE) is started, the ```Complementary_Pattern_Set``` and ```Stairs_Pattern_Set``` functions are called in an infinite loop.
 These functions change the output port pins state by overriding the current state with a new one.
 The update condition is done in software using delays.
 The WEX is configured in Pattern Generation Mode to be able to override the port pins outputs.
-The first function is used to generate a complementary pattern of 0 and 1 for the 8 output signals of WEX.
-After a 250μs delay the second function is called and a stairs pattern is generated.
-After another 250μs delay the process repeats in an infinite loop.
+The first function is used to generate a complementary pattern of 0 and 1 for the eight output signals of WEX.
+After a 250 μs delay the second function is called and a stairs pattern is generated.
+After another 250 μs delay the process repeats in an infinite loop.

-## Functions that are called in an infinite loop
+## Functions Called in an Infinite Loop

 ```c
 void Complementary_Pattern_Set(void)